-The distinction between erotic art and pornography is widely debated but rarely agreed upon.
-Likewise, academics have struggled to find a clear theory to segregate these terms.
-As western society becomes increasingly liberal, critics’ arguments are becoming more progressive and art more experimental, whilst the distribution of porn and products of the sex industry are becoming commonplace.
+The distinction between erotic art and pornography is often debated, but rarely agreed upon.
+As western society becomes increasingly liberal, art becomes more experimental and the distribution of porn, commonplace.
 As a result art and pornography continue to merge.

 For many, the porn industry represents an archaic and outmoded view of women.
-It continues to promote an ideology of objectification and submission which is widely considered anti-progressive.
-Myriad writers including Helen Longino, Nancy Spero, Susan Gubar and Lynda Nead have expressed their concern that by normalising sex and subjugating the actors, porn and pornographic art may go as far as to encourage sexual violence.
-Longino defines the term ‘Pornography’as:
+It continues to promote an ideology of objectification and submission which is considered anti-progressive.
+There is concern that by normalising sex and subjugating the actors, porn and pornographic art may go as far as to encourage sexual violence.

-A verbal or pictorial material which represents or describes sexual behaviour that is degrading or abusive to one or more of the participants in such a way to endorse the degradation.
+A verbal or pictorial material which represents sexual behaviour that is degrading or abusive to one or more of the participants ...

 This criteria often extends into the realm of art.
-In reference to Rene Magritte’s The Rape 1935, Susan Gubar states:
+In reference to Rene Magritte’s The Rape 1935, Susan Gubar said:

-Because such an image of mindless physicality justifies rape and thereby perpetuates an ideology of submission, that can be understood as a clear and present danger to women.
+Because such an image of mindless physicality justifies rape ... [it] can be understood as a clear and present danger to women.

 Art acts as a mirror to the culture of its time.
 As our attitude towards sex becomes more inclusive, art continues to include sex in its canon with increasing, although tentative, acceptance.
 Where James Joyce saw his novel Ulysses 1922, banned for 10 years due to ‘explicit’ passages, and Egon Schiele served jail time for producing erotic drawings; we now see sex becoming a relevant and provocative conversation within contemporary art.

-In Room 12 of Marlene Dumas’s The Image As Burden currently on show at Tate Modern there is a series of studies taken from mass produced pornographic images.
+Marlene Dumas has produced studies taken from mass produced pornographic images.
 This grants them, what Dumas calls, an ‘amoral touch’.
 It is interesting that she painted porn and not a life model in order to convey neutral morality.
-Just as ‘Amoral’ stands directly between good and bad, and so, it seems, Dumas, refuses to pass judgement.
+Just as ‘amoral’ stands directly between good and bad, and so, it seems, Dumas, refuses to pass judgement.
 Germain Greer develops this idea:

-Dumas herself draws an interesting distinction between the erotic and the pornographic:
+In 1986 Dumas also drew an interesting distinction between the erotic and the pornographic:

-On the basis of this definition, it could certainly be argued that Jeff Koons’s series Made In Heaven 1989, is not art, but porn, since it leaves nothing to the imagination.
+On the basis of this point of view, it could certainly be argued that Jeff Koons’s series Made In Heaven 1989, is not art, but porn, since it leaves nothing to the imagination.
 Yet, as is the nature of the debate, Koons himself would not agree:

 This statement suggests Koon’s used pornographic images to transmute a concept beyond promoting sexual gratification.
 He wanted to elevate porn into art by giving it spiritual depth.
 Many critics believed Koon’s failed spectacularly in his intention but others responded more positively:

-With opposing opinions and interpretations being a given within contemporary art, many feel the only quality that can really be measured is the intention behind the work.
+Opposing opinions and interpretations are a given within contemporary art, so some feel the only quality that can really be measured is the intention behind the work.
 Others argue that the artist’s intention holds less precedence than the experience of the model.
-Koons’s wife had starred in Porn films before and was very comfortable performing sexual acts in public, nevertheless even a practised performer can feel exploited:
+Koons’s wife had starred in Porn films before, nevertheless even a practised performer can feel exploited:

 Staller’s experience suggests that it was not the porn industry that caused her unhappiness, but the implication of porn in people’s minds.
 Pornography itself could have the potential to move beyond being symbolic of violence and female oppression, as we see in the relatively new genre of ‘female-friendly’ porn being produced today.
 Likewise if art is to reflect the experience of the artist, and also be, for many, an act of self-expression, then sex as subject matter for art should not be disregarded or censored.
 Hans Maes made this case in his essay Who Says Pornography Can’t Be Art?
 2012: